fireblocks/py-sdk/docs/JobManagementApi.md

 Pause a job

 Pause the given job, after the current task is done.
-A paused job can later be resumed by calling ‘continue’, or canceled.
+A paused job can later be resumed by calling 'continue', or canceled.

 ### Example